 Figure 6.
-15 2022 Water levels and total phosphorous in City of Detroit Lakes.
+14 2023 Water levels and Total Phosphorus in City of Detroit Lakes.

 Figure 6.
-16 2022 Water levels and E. coli in City of Detroit Lakes.
+15 2022 Water levels and E. coli in City of Detroit Lakes.

 6.2.2 Sucker Creek

 Sucker Creek is the District's only designated trout stream.
 Sucker Creek is a natural creek that flows into the Southeast shore of Big Detroit Lake.
 The Sucker Creek Nature Preserve serves as a protection area for Sucker Creek and provides educational kiosks to help educate people about the benefits of natural stream and forest area eco-systems.
 The District has one monitoring station within the preserve.